Flaick/LR-License-Plate-Generation/README.md

 ## Network
 We tried to use auto-encoder structure to generate the LR images, but the performance is not good.
 The Generator is ResNet-based and the Discriminator is VGG based.
 Only MSE and GAN-loss is included.
+Due to the different value of the noise value, one HR images could have multiple LR images and influenced by the noise level.
 ## DataSet
 Input:
 ![image](/src/training-demo/I1_000_deblur.jpg)